 St. Croix’s Ralph Motta Takes Home Silver at Taste of Caribbean Culinary Competition

 PROUD CHEF: Ralph Motta of St. Croix at the competition in Miami.
-In the photograph is Motta’s passion fruit pan-seared yellowtail snapper with sweet plantain purée, cilantro mash potato, cilantro lime shrimp, and scotch bonnet glaze with roasted coconut.
+In the photograph is Motta’s passion fruit pan-seared yellowtail snapper with sweet plantain purée, cilantro mashed potato, cilantro lime shrimp and scotch bonnet glaze with roasted coconut.

 MIAMI – Trinidad and Tobago is the Caribbean National Culinary Team of the Year.

 The team won top honors in the finale of the 2018 Taste of the Caribbean culinary competition at the Hyatt Regency in Miami yesterday evening, after also winning the Bartender, Best Non Alcoholic Drink and Beef categories.